top of page

 Guidelines:

-• Full litter replacement and wash weekly (min every other week)
+• Full litter replacement and wash weekly (minimum every other week).

 When to Call a Vet Immediately